Legislator

 E-mail – Msabo@renscony.gov

-Mary Frances is retired from after serving New York State as an attorney for nearly 24 years.
-She spent most of her career at the New York State Insurance Department and Department of Financial Services where she focused on expanding health coverage to the uninsured and then at the New York State Department of Transportation.
-At DOT she worked in a variety of areas, including land use and motor carrier safety.
-She graduated from Dartmouth College and George Washington University School of Law.
+Mary Frances retired as an attorney for New York State after 24 years of service.
+She spent most of her career at the New York State Insurance Department and Department of Financial Services, where she focused on expanding healthcare coverage to the uninsured; followed by several years at the New York State Department of Transportation, where she worked in a variety of areas, including land use and motor carrier safety.

 Mary Frances is dedicated to making Rensselaer County a wonderful place to live, work and visit.
 She is committed to promoting economic development that provides well-paying jobs and benefits all taxpayers.
-She will work to put the county on the path to energy efficiency and climate resilience.
+She will work to put the County on the path to energy efficiency and climate resilience.